josephwilk/amrita/README.md

 ###Running tests

-Elixir runs tests Elixirs latest stable release and against Elixir master.
+Amrita runs tests against Elixir's latest stable release and against Elixir master.
 Make is your friend for running these tests:

 ```
 #Run lastest stable and elixir master